 First and foremost, always when looking for words to help another, let the words come up as

-As simple condolences respects each person’s process coming to terms with so many different definitions and transitions they now face.
-We often find no single word works, Yet we still strive to console: as if a few key words or truths could ever cover the fullness of the transition of death and all its faces at once.
+As simple condolences respect each person’s process coming to terms with so many different definitions and transitions they now face.
+We often find no single word works, Yet we still strive to console: as if a few keywords or truths could ever cover the fullness of the transition of death and all its faces at once.

 One way to embrace this process is discovering your own words & feelings that find completeness in your reconciliation process.

-Discovering in these stories, growing for both you and the person who passed away to become more.
+Discovering these stories, growing for both you and the person who passed away to become more.

 In this we can find our equilibrium between the past , now and the future and not lose those we love.